Because the beach can be a challenging place to photograph, I’m often asked about tips for beach photography.

 1. Exposure settings for the beach

-While in winter the beach may not be as bright as in summer, when it comes to setting exposure, the same rules apply.
+While in winter the beach may not be as bright as in summer, when it comes to beach photography settings for exposure, the same rules apply.

-A beach landscape is a bright and open expanse – there is a lot of sky and a lot of light coloured sand and reflective water.
-Just as in summer, in order not to overexpose the sky or underexpose the sand, we need a few tricks up our sleeves.
+A beach landscape is a bright and open expanse – there’s a lot of sky and a lot of light coloured sand and reflective water.
+Just as in summer, in order not to overexpose the sky or underexpose the sand, we need a few exposure tricks up our sleeves.